mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

  *
  * `whatIDidNotCheck` is the important field.
 Most systems have nowhere to put
  * "I ran out of time before looking at the websocket path", so that knowledge
  * evaporates.
 Here Step 28 turns each entry into a real node.
+Step 27 makes it
+ * REQUIRED for ordinary (non-gate) nodes in deep mode - jcode does not let a
+ * worker claim it checked everything by simply saying nothing about gaps.
  *
+ * `evidence` and `edgeCasesConsidered` mirror real jcode's artifact fields
+ * (dag/mod.rs:310-370) and are rendered to whatever depends on this node
+ * (Step 29's `assembleInput`), the same as `findings`.
+This doc's earlier
+ * drafts omitted them; they are not optional decoration - a downstream node
+ * that only sees `findings` is missing exactly the detail that would let it
+ * trust the upstream work without re-deriving it.
+ *
  * @typedef {Object} Artifact
  * @property {string} findings
  * @property {string} confidence          Free text on the wire; parsed in Step 24
+ * @property {string[]} [evidence]         Concrete support for the findings - file paths, command output, quotes
+ * @property {string[]} [edgeCasesConsidered]
  * @property {string[]} [whatIDidNotCheck]
  * @property {string[]} [openQuestions]
- * @property {string} [validation]        Required for implement/fix in deep mode */
+ * @property {string} [validation]        Free-form; jcode does NOT require this even for implement/fix */

 /**